-The AISC of US\$1,494/EqOz is significantly higher than the prior year comparable amount of US\$1,297/EqOz due mainly to the cost of reducing employees by 32% in the second quarter in order to reduce production tonnage while processing higher grade ore.
-The overall operating costs going forward were thereby reduced and, this quarter receiving the first full benefit of this reduction, resulted in AISC for the third quarter alone of US\$1,380/EqOz compared to US\$1,644/EqOz in the prior quarter and US\$1,527/EqOz for the prior two quarters combined.
+The AISC of US\$1,422/EqOz is slightly higher than the prior year comparable amount of US\$1,336/EqOz due mainly to the cost of reducing employees by 32% in the second quarter in order to reduce production tonnage while processing higher grade ore.
+The overall operating costs going forward were thereby reduced and, the past two quarters receiving the first full benefit of this reduction.